Sample Report for the Big Five Personality Test

 Openness to experience indicates how open-minded a person is.
 It is that part of everyone’s personality that describes receptiveness to new ideas, concepts and opinions, curiosity, creativity, and imagination.
 Individuals with a high level of openness generally appreciate unusual ideas and art.

 You have obtained a total score for this trait that places you in the 65th percentile, meaning that you scored higher than 65% of the general tested population and lower than 35% of the general population.
-This means you have a moderately high tendency for Openness to experience.

 This is a sample report for the Big Five Personality Test – 50 questions form.
 To view your results, please take the test.